TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-highiousage.md

 * Increase your IO capacity by upgrading your database compute size or service tier.
 See [vCore and DTU Purchasing Models](https://docs.microsoft.com/azure/azure-sql/database/purchasing-models) for more information.
 * Identify and tune the queries consuming the most IO.
 See [Identify IO Performance Issues](https://docs.microsoft.com/azure/azure-sql/database/monitoring-with-dmvs#identify-io-performance-issues) for more information.
 * Group separate transactions into batches to consolidate IO costs.
-See [Batching for Performance Improvements](https://docs.microsoft.com/azure/azure-sql/performance-improve-use-batching)for more information.
+See [Batching for Performance Improvements](https://docs.microsoft.com/azure/azure-sql/performance-improve-use-batching) for more information.

 ## **Recommended Documents**